 In some countries, such as Germany and France, no changes have taken place in contrast to the currently active, and strict, data protection laws , but in a lot of countries data protection is a requirement.

 One of the main aspects of this new law, which will be active in spring of 2018, is to make sure that personal data protection happens.
-In the new GDPR, the “right to be forgotten” is even more important, which means that companies now must – if there are no other legal interests by the firm – securely delete the personal data of the “data subject.”
+In the new GDPR, the “right to be forgotten” is even more important, which means that if there are no other legal interests by the firm, the companies now must securely delete the personal data of the “data subject.”

 There are additional national or international laws which require companies to make sure that personal data or sensitive data concerning partners, business, financial or tax or even security matters do not get into the hands of the wrong individuals.
 Most of the laws which deal with these matters have strict deadlines regarding what period of time data requires secure deletion.